openframeworks/ofBook/18_version_control_with_git/chapter.md

 #### `git status`

-A command which you will use very often is [`git status`](http://git-scm.com/docs/git-status).
+A command which we will use very often is [`git status`](http://git-scm.com/docs/git-status).
-This command enables you to see the current state of a repository at a glance.
+This command enables us to see the current state of a repository at a glance.
 It offers some flags to fine-tune its output (like most Git commands).

 Alright, let's use `git status -u` to see what's going on in our repository.
 The `-u` flag makes sure we see _all_ untracked files, even in subdirectories: